-Direct-To-Consumer Medicine: Quick And Discreet, But What's Lost?
+Perspective: Direct-To-Consumer Medicine Can Be Quick And Discreet, But What's Lost?

 The ambitious valuation is certainly a remarkable achievement for the young company.
 But it's also yet another signal that a new e-commerce market that one might call "direct-to-consumer medicine" is on the rise.

-Although the companies in this sector have different styles and specialties, they all aim to link patients, pharmacies, and doctors through web apps and the cloud.
+Although the companies in this sector have different styles and specialties, they all aim to connect patients, pharmacies and doctors through apps and the cloud.
 Their core business models are remarkably similar.
 First, a self-diagnosing consumer selects a product they think they need.
 Then, the customer completes an online questionnaire, which is reviewed by a physician if a prescription is needed.
 A secure messaging platform is available if the customer has questions for the physician before the order is filled and mailed to their door.

 These direct-to-consumer companies have historically occupied the periphery of American health care, offering services that often aren't covered by traditional medical insurance.
-For instance, there's Hubble for vision testing and contact lens prescriptions, SmileDirectfor mail-order orthodontics, and Keeps for hair loss.
+For instance, there's Hubble for vision testing and contact lens prescriptions, SmileDirectClub for mail-order orthodontics, and Keeps for hair loss.

 But as younger consumers express a growing preference to shop for products and services online, the industry has started to encroach into the territory of traditional primary care.
 Consumers can turn to Hims and Roman for erectile dysfunction, to Nurx for oral contraception, to Cove for migraines, and to Zero to quit smoking.
-As more drugs have gone generic, the trend has accelerated, and investors have grown more eager to get in the game.
+As more drugs have gone generic, the trend has accelerated and investors have grown more eager to get in the game.

 As a medical student who just finished a rotation in a primary care office, I can see the appeal.
 Hims in particular has potential to bring stigmatized men's health topics out of the shadows and connect men to affordable treatments for conditions that they otherwise might not address.